Free Kitchen Hacks eBook

 baked meatless lasagna garnished with basil

-Meatless Lasagna Ingredients
+Meatless Lasagna Ingredient Highlights

-• Lasagne.
-You’ll only need 9-12 whole noodles (depending on the brand).
+You’ll only need 9-12 whole lasagne noodles (depending on the brand).
 You can opt to get the oven-ready kind!

 This meatless lasagna is a great opportunity for a clean-out-the-fridge meal!
 I’ve made this same lasagna with tons of different veggies that I need to use up before they go bad.